ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Callback Plugins
 ----------------

-Callback plugins enable adding new behaviors to Ansible when responding to events.
+Callback plugins add new behaviors to Ansible when responding to events.
 By default, callback plugins control most of the output you see when running the command line programs.

 To create a callback plugin, create a new class with the Base(Callbacks) class as the parent: